derianrddev/SafeSwap/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](docs/guidelines/CONTRIBUTING.md) and [GIT GUIDELINES.md](docs/guidelines/GIT_GUIDELINES.md) for details on how to contribute to this project.
+We appreciate and welcome contributions!
+To get started, please review our [CONTRIBUTING GUIDELINES](docs/guidelines/CONTRIBUTION_GUIDELINES.md) and [GIT GUIDELINES](docs/guidelines/GIT_GUIDELINES.md) for detailed instructions on how to contribute effectively.

 ## 🧑‍💻 Authors